1 of 13

 Peter MacNicol won a 2001 Emmy Award for his work on Ally McBeal as eccentric lawyer John Cage, and he’s since gone on to memorable arcs on numerous television shows.
 He portrayed White House Chief of Staff Tom Lennox on the sixth season of 24 and reprised the role on 24: Redemption.
 He’s also appeared on Grey’s Anatomy, The Mindy Project, and Numbers.
 Most recently, he played foulmouthed campaign adviser Jeff Kane on HBO’s Veep; the role earned him an Outstanding Guest Actor nomination, which was later rescinded on a technicality after he appeared in 10 seconds of another episode.

 Robert Downey Jr. (Larry Paul)

-A rising star when he joined Ally McBeal in the series’ fourth season — having already picked up his first Oscar nomination for 1992’s Chaplin, as well as appeared in various popular Brat Pack movies — Downey was written off the show after one season because of his substance abuse problems, though he was nominated for an Emmy and won a Golden Globe for his performance.
+A rising star when he joined Ally McBeal in the series’ fourth season—having already picked up his first Oscar nomination for 1992’s Chaplin, as well as appeared in various popular Brat Pack movies—Downey was written off the show after one season because of his substance abuse problems, though he was nominated for an Emmy and won a Golden Globe for his performance.
 After becoming sober, he returned to the entertainment industry and ascended once again, solidifying his comeback with his second Oscar nomination, for 2008’s Tropic Thunder.
-In recent years, he is best known for playing Tony Stark/Iron Man in various films taking place in the Marvel Cinematic Universe, beginning with 2008’s Iron Man.
-He also played Sherlock Holmes in two films directed by Guy Ritchie, and in addition to three upcoming Marvel movies, Downey is set to play Dr. Dolittle in a 2019 film about the character.
+In recent years, he is best known for playing Tony Stark/Iron Man in various films taking place in the Marvel Cinematic Universe, beginning with 2008’s Iron Man and continuing with the recent Spider-Man: Homecoming and the upcoming Avengers: Infinity War.
+He also played Sherlock Holmes in two films directed by Guy Ritchie and is set to play Dr. Dolittle in a 2019 film about the character.

 13 of 13